 Both the features, at the fundamental level, are still part of the Facebook advertisement ecosystem – where you pay money to generate leads, create awareness, and ultimately make sales.

-But which one is better in 2019?
-What are their differences? – These are the two commonly asked questions and that is what I’m going to help you answer in this article.
+But which one is better for you?
+This is I’m going to help you answer in this article.

 Without much further ado, let’s dive right in.

 Facebook Ads are the advertising platform offered by Facebook where users can set budget, create ads campaign, set target audiences and finally deploy the ads with 3 main objectives in mind:

 - Awareness – For example: Generate brand awareness